CHIMNEY SWIFT CHIMNEY RESTORATION FUND

 What happens if the project is cancelled or significantly altered?

-If the chimney repair work is permanently cancelled prior to or during the course of the work, or if it results in modifications that make the structure no longer suitable for Chimney Swifts, all awarded funds must be returned to Birds Canada.
-If the project is delayed, please write to us at chimneyswiftfund @ birdscanada.org.
+If the chimney repair work is permanently cancelled before or during the work, or if it causes modifications that make the structure no longer suitable for Chimney Swifts, all awarded funds must be returned to Birds Canada.
+If the project is delayed, please email the Coordinator of the Fund (gclark AT birdscanada.org).

-What to do prior to filling out the Application Form
+What to do before filling out the Application Form

 Before applying for support from the Chimney Swift Fund, you should request a professional evaluation of the cost of repairing the chimney so that it can be maintained as a potential nesting and/or roosting site for Chimney Swifts.
-You will need to submit a copy of the estimate with the Application Form.
+You must submit a copy of the estimate along with the Application Form.

 FILLING OUT THE APPLICATION FORM